How to Shave Your Head for the First Time

 The greatest luxury of a shaved head is that you don’t have to visit the barber, nor mess about with a hairdryer and styling products, so it saves time and money.

 And it goes without saying that it’s more flattering than a thinning crown or comb over.
-But it isn't only for men who are suffering from male pattern baldness; some look better without hair than with, so it's worth trying out even if you still has a full head.
+But it isn't only for men who are suffering from male pattern baldness; some look better without hair than with, so it's worth trying out even if you still have a full head.

 The Best Time to Shave Your Head

 There are two things to consider when shaving for the first time: you don’t know how sensitive your scalp will be afterwards; and you don’t know what you’ll look like.

 Therefore, plan this somewhat drastic move for a quiet Friday evening, and make sure you don’t have to go anywhere until Monday morning.
 You’ll at least have some stubble back by then, which is less alarming than a completely bald head if it turns out to be a mistake.

 Even if you're certain you'll look good with a bald head, you should still shave in the evening before going to bed in order that your scalp has time to recover.
 Immediate exposure to blazing sunshine or biting winds would be asking for trouble, and you may be too sensitive for a cap or beanie.

 Equipment Needed to Shave Your Head

 - A hand mirror or retractable shaving mirror so you can see the back of your head

 - Electric clippers to shorten your hair